ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 ## Assumptions

-I'm going to assume you're a little bit familiar with how the [view hierarchy](https://developer.apple.com/library/content/documentation/General/Conceptual/Devpedia-CocoaApp/View%20Hierarchy.html) works in iOS.
+I'm going to assume you're familiar with:
+- how the [view hierarchy](https://developer.apple.com/library/content/documentation/General/Conceptual/Devpedia-CocoaApp/View%20Hierarchy.html) works in iOS; and
+- Swift but it's not necessary assuming you're familiar with another language

-However, being familiar with Swift is not necessary but there are Swift only features that I'll do my best to explain.
+    - There are some Swift only features that I'll do my best to explain.

 I'm going to walk through a brief recap on Graphs, Adjacency Lists, and DFS.
 Afterwards, I'll use this as the foundation for reverse engineering `recursiveDescription`.